w3c/mediacapture-transform/audio-explainer.md

 Under 'MediaStreamTrackProcessor', include:

-if the track is an audio track, the chunks will be {{AudioData}} objects.
+If the track is an audio track, the chunks will be {{AudioData}} objects.

 Under "Security and Privacy considerations", include AudioData as an alternative to VideoFrame.